Mauve Bluet (Proischnura polychromatica)

 Habitat

-The natural habitat of the Mauve Bluet is transient pools in stream beds with floating vegetation and dense reeds and sedge.
+The preferred habitat of the Mauve Bluet is transient pools in stream beds with floating vegetation and dense reeds and sedges.

 Behaviour